Reverse transcription polymerase chain reaction: Publication guidelines

-Besides reporting guidelines, the MIQE stresses the need to standardize the nomenclature associated with quantitative PCR to avoid confusion; for example, the abbreviation qPCR should be used for quantitative real-time PCR, while RT-qPCR should be used for reverse transcription-qPCR, and genes used for normalisation should be referred to as reference genes instead of housekeeping genes.
+Besides reporting guidelines, the MIQE stresses the need to standardize the nomenclature associated with quantitative PCR to avoid confusion; for example, the abbreviation qPCR should be used for quantitative real-time PCR, while RT-qPCR should be used for reverse transcription-qPCR, and genes used for normalization should be referred to as reference genes instead of housekeeping genes.
 It also proposes that commercially derived terms like TaqMan probes should not be used, but instead referred to as hydrolysis probes.
-Additionally, it is proposed that quantification cycle (Cq) be used to describe the PCR cycle used for quantification instead of threshold cycle (Ct), crossing point (Cp), and takeoff point (TOP), which refer to the same value but were coined by different manufacturers of real-time instruments.
+Additionally, it is proposed that the quantification cycle (Cq) be used to describe the PCR cycle used for quantification instead of the threshold cycle (Ct), crossing point (Cp), and takeoff point (TOP), which refer to the same value but were coined by different manufacturers of real-time instruments.

 The guideline consists of the following elements: 1) experimental design, 2) sample, 3) nucleic acid extraction, 4) reverse transcription, 5) qPCR target information, 6) oligonucleotides, 7) protocol, 8) validation, and 9) data analysis.
 Specific items within each element carry a label of either E (essential) or D (desirable).
-Those labelled E are considered critical and indispensable while those labelled D are considered peripheral yet important for best-practices.
+Those labeled E are considered critical and indispensable while those labeled D are considered peripheral yet important for best practices.

+Conferences and courses on RT-qPCR and the use of the MIQE guidelines are regularly arranged by Professor Michael Pfaffl at the Technical University of Munich, Professor Mikael Kubista at the Institute of Biotechnology, Czech Academy of Sciences, Professor Vladimir Benes at the European Molecular Biology Laboratory (EMBL) in Heidelberg, and Professor Stephen Bustin at the Anglia Ruskin University in London.
+Together they support training at Precision BioAnalytics at GoCo Health Innovation City in Gothenburg, Sweden, after discontinuing the courses at TATAA Biocenter after the overtake by Care Equity.

+Research

+In 2023, researchers developed a working prototype of an RT-LAMP lab-on-a-chip system, which provided results for SARS-CoV-2 tests within three minutes.
+The technology integrates microfluidic channels into printed circuit boards with, which may enable low-cost mass production.